jpelton-stroud/gas-gmail-cleanup/README.md

 # gas-gmail-cleanup
-A quick script to delete all emails categorized as Promotions, Social, &amp; Forums.
+A quick script to delete all emails categorized as Promotions, Social, Updates, &amp; Forums.